MaterializeInc/materialize/doc/user/content/sql/select.md

 When you perform a `SELECT` query, all of your inputs must be *queryable*.
 An input is queryable if it is a constant collection, materialized, or it depends only on queryable inputs itself.
-The main reason an input might not be queryable is it if relies on an unmaterialized source for its definition.

 You can create a materialized view out of any query using [`CREATE MATERIALIZED VIEW`](../create-materialized-view), and it will always then be queryable.